TagBites/TagBites.Net-Docs/docs/authentication.md

 bool MyValidateMethod(ClientCredentials credentials) { ... }
 ```

-To enable authentication you need to subscribe to `ClientAuthenticate` event.
-To authenticate user `Authenticated` property must be set to `true`, otherwise `ClientAuthenticationException` exception will be throw on client site.
+To enable authentication, subscribe to `ClientAuthenticate` event.
+To authenticate the user, the `Authenticated` property must be set to `true`, otherwise `ClientAuthenticationException` exception will be throw on client's site.